 Make plans for email and social media accounts

 In general, you need to read the terms and conditions of each site you deal with to find out what can be done with your online presence after you die.

 Some sites — such as Google — allow you to designate someone who can access your data in the event that your account goes inactive.
 According to Google:

 “Contacts will only receive notification once your account has been inactive for the specified amount of time — they will not receive any notification during setup.”Policies vary, so you need to check company by company.
 For more information, check out the following:

 Paying for help

-There’s a lively competition among online services that can help you prepare your estate and manage your digital assets.
-Depending on the complexity and value of your online assets, it may serve you to pay a fee for the expert help.
+There’s a lively competition among online services that can help you prepare your estate and manage digital assets.
+Depending on the complexity and value of your online assets, it may be wise to pay a fee for the expert help.

 For example, Everplans offers a “secure digital archive of everything loved ones will need” if you are incapacitated or die.